RRozz/Websocket-Keyboard-Sharebear/README.md

 # Negated and forwarded keys/combos
 <b>While the client window has focus, the client will forward these keys to sim on the server without letting the keys' functions play out on the host.</b><br>
 Print Screen<br>
-Left Windows Key (Right Windows Key will always both forward to server & open menu on client which results in sticky key on server until it is pressed again for the server)<br>
+Left Windows Key & Right Windows Keybr>
 Hold Alt and press Shift (to scroll through IMEs) (holding Shift and pressing Alt will both forward to server & enact on client)<br>
 CTRL + CapsLock / Alt + CapsLock (for Japanese IME)<br>
 CTRL + Escape<br>